spajak/cef-pdf/README.md

                        A4 is the default.
       --list-sizes     Show all defined page sizes.
       --landscape      Wheather to print with a landscape page orientation.
-                       Default is portrait
+                       Default is portrait.
       --margin=<spec>  Paper margins in mm (much like CSS margin but without units) If omitted some default margin is applied.
       --javascript     Enable JavaScript.
       --backgrounds    Print with backgrounds.
+Default is without.

     Server options:
       --server         Start HTTP server